-If you've never tried growing cauliflower before, let me warn you: It's a challenge.
+If you never learned how to grow cauliflower, let me warn you: It’s a challenge.
 Cauliflower (while delicious and nutritious) is known as a bit of a garden prima donna, and the reputation is well deserved since it is definitely one of the more difficult garden vegetables to grow.
-But if you're ready to wrestle this Brassican beast into submission, great taste and nutrition await you!
+But if you’re ready to wrestle this Brassican beast into submission, great taste and nutrition await you!

 |When to sow indoors||6 weeks before last frost|

 |When to sow outdoors||From last frost to early spring|

 |Seed depth||1/2 – 1"|